 “Catalytic” or “surface-modified” activated carbon removes chloramines from water.

-Catalytic carbon is the newest class of activated carbon used to remove chloramines and hydrogen sulfide from drinking water.
+Catalytic carbon is a class of activated carbon used to remove chloramines and hydrogen sulfide from drinking water.

 It has all the adsorptive characteristics of conventional activated carbons, as well as the ability to promote chemical reactions.